Openhab-Nodes/website/content/en/developer/frontend_apps.md

 No matter if you have used the `static/dashboard` addon directory or an external github repository, your javascript file will be loaded dynamically by the dashboard and your given `dashboard_tile` is inserted into the *Tile Registry*.

-The above Tile would replace the shipped Tile for text Things or Thing Channels and does nothing more than rendering text in bold font.
+The above Tile would replace the shipped Tile for text Things or Thing Properties and does nothing more than rendering text in bold font.

 The dashboard expects a few events from a Tile and provides some attributes to a Tile.